netdevops/hier_config/README.md

 # Hierarchical Configuration

-Welcome to the Hierarchical Configuration documentation site.
-Hierarchical Configuration, also known as `hier_config`, is a Python library designed to take a running configuration from a network device, compare it to its intended configuration, and build the remediation steps necessary to bring a device into compliance with its intended configuration.
+Hierarchical Configuration, also known as `hier_config`, is a Python library designed to query and compare network devices configurations.
+Among other capabilities, it can compare the running config to an intended configuration to determine the commands necessary to bring a device into compliance with its intended configuration.

 Hierarchical Configuration has been used extensively on: